Identifying Opportunity in the Recovery Cycle

 The commercial real estate market has entered a decisive inflection point.
 Analysis by Hines Research found that as of Q3 2024, just over 66% of global markets were in some phase of the “buy” cycle, the highest level since 2016, according to the World Economic Forum.
 For capital partners focused on residential development, this shift presents compelling opportunities, particularly in supply-constrained markets like New England.

 But here’s what makes this cycle different.
-It’s not being driven by easy money or speculative fervor.
-Instead, we’re seeing a fundamental repricing of assets for a higher rate environment, combined with persistent supply-demand imbalances that create sustainable investment theses.
+It’s not being driven by easy money or heightened speculation.
+Instead, we’re seeing a fundamental repricing of assets for a higher rate environment, combined with persistent supply-demand imbalances that create sustainable investment strategies.

 Why New England’s fundamentals are compelling

 New England’s residential development market exhibits three characteristics that distinguish it from national trends.
-Geographic constraints limit supply, demographic stability supports demand, and regulatory frameworks, while complex, create barriers to entry that protect existing investments.
+Geographic constraints limit supply, demographic stability supports demand, and regulatory frameworks create barriers to entry that protect existing investments.

 The demographic profile is equally compelling.
 The region’s concentration of world-class universities, healthcare systems, and technology companies generates consistent demand from educated professionals in high-paying, recession-resistant industries.
 These aren’t cyclical jobs that disappear during downturns.
 They form the foundation of stable rental demand willing to pay premium rents for quality housing.